fraser-lab/fraser-lab.github.io/compact/index.md

 - [David Mobley Style Guide](https://github.com/MobleyLab/Training/blob/main/Writing/StyleGuide.md)
 - [Arjun Raj Style/Figure Guide](http://rajlaboratory.blogspot.com/2020/07/my-favorite-high-yield-guides-to.html)

+##### Authorship

-Regarding authorship, I believe that conversations about positions in author order should occur early in a project.
+I believe that conversations about positions in author order should occur early in a project.
 Communicate with me and I will help navigate these conversations with collaborator labs.
 I err on having more authors on a paper: everyone with a meaningful contribution must be included.
 <br/>
 <br/>

 ## <a id="literature">Reading and Following the Scientific Literature</a>

 As a scientist, it should be a pleasure to keep up with current literature.
 We believe should dedicate a few hours each week to scanning and reading new preprints and journal articles - and we recommend a [strategy that leverages RSS feeds](/compact/rss_how_to) to follow the literature.
 This activity helps increase one's **breadth** of knowledge.
 In working through these papers, we inevitably end up studying a small number more deeply, which includes scanning and reading the literature cited by that paper.
 This activity helps increase one's **depth** of knowledge and supplements the project specific-reading we do in preparing for qualifying exams, writing fellowships/grants, and planning projects.
 Both breadth and depth of understanding are essential and staying on top of the literature using RSS is a gateway to accomplishing both.

 Every other week at group meetings, we have a mini journal club where each lab member shares 1 slide and a 60 second summary of an interesting paper they have read.
 Occasionally, we do journal clubs jointly with other labs to have an in-depth conversation about papers and methods of particular interest.
 When the journal club focuses on a preprint, we will summarize the discussion and post a public [review](/reviews)
 <br/>